A Comprehensive Look at the Website Builder

 As an organization grows, its needs can become more complex—usually this means more extensive integrations with other business systems or expanded functionality.
 And at a certain point, some organizations find that a more specialized platform better serves their needs.
 This shift doesn’t necessarily reflect a shortcoming of Squarespace, rather it represents the normal and evolving needs of a growing business.
 And by the time a business surpasses the capabilities of Squarespace, it will be equipped to manage the transition to a more advanced tech stack.

 However, it’s important to note that many types of businesses will never need to transition away from a simple website builder, regardless of their success.
-Consultants, coaches, restaurants, engineers, accountants, local businesses or any organizations that primarily need a well-designed, engaging brochure website will find that a platform such as Squarespace or Wix can continually meet their needs.
+Consultants, authors, restaurants, engineers, accountants, local businesses or any organizations that primarily need a well-designed, engaging brochure website will find that a platform such as Squarespace or Wix can continually meet their needs.
 Even as these types of businesses grow and become highly successful, their website requirements typically do not expand in complexity.
 In these cases, Squarespace will remain a good match for your online presence, regardless of the scale of your success.

 Final Thoughts